 – Your ad should address the reader’s needs or announce news.
 Tell how your cleaning service will benefit your readers and if possible announce a new product or add-on service, such as after holiday service to take down decorations and tidy up.

-– Your ad should communicate your company’s unique selling proposition.
+– Your ad should communicate your company’s unique selling proposition (USP).
 Or why should the potential customer pick your business to supply cleaning services rather than ABC Cleaning?
-Learn more in this blog post.
+Learn more about defining your unique selling position in this post.

 – Your ad should tell why your cleaning company is the best in the area.
 The most convincing way to do this is through testimonials, statistics and awards.